 - Workpapers in an Excel spreadsheet where both the preparer and the partner are working on the spreadsheet a the same time.

 Co-edit can only be used for Office document (Word, Excel and PowerPoint).
 Also, it can only be used for the latest versions of Office documents.
 It cannot be used for emails.

 Co-edit can also be used for Office document templates and Word Stationery.
-Refer to Overview of Templates, Stationery and Merge Fields for Documents.
+Refer to Setting up Document Templates and Stationery.

-Co-edit is also used if you have any spreadsheets that have linked cells between the spreadsheets (refer to Using Co-edit for Excel Spreadsheets with Linked Cells in Co-editing an Internal Document).
+Co-edit is also used if you have any spreadsheets that have linked cells between the spreadsheets (refer to Co-editing Excel Spreadsheets with Linked Cells, Macros and other Controls, or Links to specific Worksheets).